cdrummey216/whoami/whoami.md

 ‘Right now and anytime’ because we exist in real-time.
 The present exists, and everything else is either memory or anticipation.
 The present flows from the past and on into the future.

-Oneness is a way to understand the self at any moment.
+Oneness is a way to understand the Self at any moment.
 Peace is found in understanding and accepting who and what you are at a given moment and how this moment fits into the chain of events that lead to your ideal self.
 The goal is to float towards your ideal self using the current of the river.
 Time is the current and reality is the river.

 When you understand that the equation for identity (fc, c = 1 - phi) is who you are, you also understand what you are.
 You are a living being that perceives and defines itself and your nature is to understand and to communicate.